rem1niscence/canopy/controller/block.md

 - Reputation System: Penalizes peers that send invalid blocks
 - Verifiable Delay Functions (VDF): Provides unpredictable but verifiable randomness
 - Checkpoints: Protects against long-range attacks during synchronization
-- Quorum Certificates: Ensures blocks are only committed when validated by a supermajority
+- Quorum Certificates: Ensures blocks are only committed when validated by a supermajority of two-thirds of the network
 - Committee Validation: Ensures only authorized validators participate in consensus